albert12132/albertwu.org/website/cs61a/notes/contents/environments.md

 Variable lookup
 ---------------

-When the looking up a variable, we always start looking in the current frame.
+When looking up a variable, we always start looking in the current frame.
 If that variable cannot be found there, we look in the frame's parent next.
 If the variable still cannot be found, we look in the parent's parent, and so on.